 Disclosure facilities, such as DOTAs are designed to encourage their use, with the benefits that come from be publicly compliant and, essentially, “coming clean”.

 Alternatively, disclosure is an excellent method to seek validation of a scheme, rather than entering into it with the hope that it is legitimate.

-This is not intended to be a descendant of the Liechtenstein Disclosure Facility (LDF), which closed in December 2015, but is an opportunity for taxpayers to regularise their tax affairs in advance of the Common Reporting Standard (CRS) which is effective from 30 September 2018.
+This was not intended to be a descendant of the Liechtenstein Disclosure Facility (LDF), which closed in December 2015, but wasan opportunity for taxpayers to regularise their tax affairs in advance of the Common Reporting Standard (CRS) which came in to effect from 30 September 2018.

-As a result of the intended commencement of the CRS, there is obviously a great incentive for you to consider disclosure of your tax arrangements worldwide to be made, as the benefits (described below) of disclosure will not be available if HMRC later initiate investigations as a result of information disclosed by other countries under the CRS.
+As a result of the commencement of the CRS, there was a great incentive for people and business to consider disclosure of tax arrangements worldwide to be made, as the benefits (described below) of disclosure were time limited and failure to disclose could lead to HMRC investigations as a result of information disclosed by other countries under the CRS.